Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential

 \authorrunning{C. S. Saraf et al.} {Nicolaus Copernicus Astronomical Centre, Polish Academy of Sciences, ul.~Bartycka 18, Warsaw 00-716, Poland\\ \and Korea Astronomy and Space Science Institute, 776 Daedeok-daero, Yuseong-gu, Daejeon 34055, South Korea\\ \and National Centre for Nuclear Research, ul.~L.~Pasteura 7, Warsaw 02-093, Poland\\ }

-\abstract {} {We study the importance of precise modelling of the photometric redshift error distributions on the estimation of parameters from cross correlation measurements and present a working example of the scattering matrix formalism to correct for the redshift bin mismatch of objects in tomographic cross correlation analysis.} {We measured the angular galaxy auto-power spectrum and cross-power spectrum in four tomographic bins with redshift intervals $z = [0.0,0.3,0.45,0.6,0.8]$ from the cross correlation of \textit{Planck} Cosmic Microwave Background lensing potential and photometric galaxy catalogue from the Dark Energy Spectroscopic Instrument Legacy Imaging Survey Data Release 8.
-We estimated galaxy linear bias and amplitude of cross correlation using maximum likelihood estimation to put constraints on the $\sigma_{8}$ parameter.} {We show that the modified Lorentzian function used to fit the photometric redshift error distribution performs well only near the peaks of the distribution.
+\abstract {} {We study the importance of precise modelling of the photometric redshift error distributions {when estimating parameters from cross-correlation measurements}. {We present a working example of the scattering matrix formalism to correct for the effects of galaxies ending in wrong redshift bins due to their photometric redshift errors.}} {We measured the angular galaxy auto-power spectrum and cross-power spectrum in four tomographic bins with {the} redshift intervals $z = [0.0,0.3,0.45,0.6,0.8]$ from the cross-correlation of {the} \textit{Planck} cosmic microwave background lensing potential and {the} photometric galaxy catalogue from the Dark Energy Spectroscopic Instrument Legacy Imaging Survey Data Release 8.
+We estimated {the} galaxy linear bias and {the} amplitude of cross correlation using maximum likelihood estimation to put constraints on the $\sigma_{8}$ parameter.} {We show that the modified Lorentzian function used to fit the photometric redshift error distribution performs well only near the peaks of the distribution.
 We adopt a sum of Gaussians model to capture the broad tails of the error distribution.
-Our sum of Gaussians model yields $\sim 2-5\,\sigma$ smaller values of cross correlation amplitude compared to the $\Lambda$CDM expectations.
+Our sum of Gaussians model yields {values of the} cross-correlation amplitude {that are $\sim 2-5\,\sigma$ smaller than those expected based on the $\Lambda$ cold dark matter ($\Lambda$CDM) model}.
 We compute the $\sigma_{8}$ parameter after correcting for the redshift bin mismatch of objects following the scattering matrix approach.
-The $\sigma_{8}$ parameter becomes consistent with $\Lambda$CDM model in the last tomographic bin but shows $\sim 1-3\,\sigma$ tension in other redshift bins.} {}
+The $\sigma_{8}$ parameter becomes consistent with $\Lambda$CDM model in the last tomographic bin but shows {a tension of $\sim 1-3\,\sigma$} in other redshift bins.} {}

 \keywords{Gravitational lensing: weak -- Methods: data analysis -- Cosmology: cosmic background radiation }